ElementsProject/lightning/doc/lightningd-config.5.md

  **watchtime-blocks**=*BLOCKS*
-How long we need to spot an outdated close attempt: on opening a channel we tell our peer that this is how long they’ll have to wait if they perform a unilateral close.
+How long we need to spot an outdated close attempt: on opening a channel we tell our peer that this is how long they'll have to wait if they perform a unilateral close.

  **max-locktime-blocks**=*BLOCKS*
 The longest our funds can be delayed (ie. the longest **watchtime-blocks** our peer can ask for, and also the longest HTLC timeout we will accept).
-If our peer asks for longer, we’ll refuse to create a channel, and if an HTLC asks for longer, we’ll refuse it.
+If our peer asks for longer, we'll refuse to create a channel, and if an HTLC asks for longer, we'll refuse it.

  **funding-confirms**=*BLOCKS*
 Confirmations required for the funding transaction when the other side